ideafast/ideafast-etl/README.md

 poetry run pre-commit install
 ```

+> Note that `click` is a core dependency solely for using the CLI locally, but is actually not required for the Docker image deployment.

 When adding depencies in development, consider if these are for development or needed in production, then run with or without the `--dev` flag:
 ```shell
 poetry add new-dependency